Deci-AI/data-gradients/README.md

 analyzer.run()
 ```

-### Example
-If you want to test it without having to download any datasets, you can check the following [segmentation example](https://github.com/Deci-AI/data-gradients/blob/master/examples/segmentation_example.py)
+**Example**

+You can test the segmentation analysis tool in the following [example](https://github.com/Deci-AI/data-gradients/blob/master/examples/segmentation_example.py)
+which does not require you to download any additional data.

 ### Report